MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Compute/v1.3.4/Set-AzureRmVMExtension.md

 ```

 ### -DisableAutoUpgradeMinorVersion
-Indicates that this cmdlet prevents the azure_2 guest agent from automatically updating the extensions to a newer minor version.
+Indicates that this cmdlet prevents the Azure guest agent from automatically updating the extensions to a newer minor version.
 By default, this cmdlet enables the guest agent to update the extensions.

 ```yaml